-Daniel’s prophetic visions of four great world empires then points to a fifth, the kingdom of God, which will completely replace all that came before it.
-It will be led by God Himself in the person of Jesus Christ.
+Daniel’s prophetic visions of four great world empires then points to a fifth, the kingdom of God, which will completely replace all those that came before it.
+This final world government will be led by God Himself, in the person of Jesus Christ.

-Daniel gives us our first introduction to this new king five centuries before Jesus was born to the virgin Mary by the power of the Holy Spirit.
-Here the Son of Man is seen approaching the Ancient of Days, God the Father, after being glorified by offering Himself as a sinless sacrifice on the cross for all believers, then being raised to life on the third day as the first-born of many from the sting of death.
+Daniel’s next vision gives us our first introduction to this new king, five centuries before Jesus was born to the virgin Mary through the power of the Holy Spirit.
+Jesus, referred to here, and by Himself later as the Son of Man, is seen approaching the throne of the Ancient of Days, God the Father.
+He was being glorified after offering Himself as a sinless sacrifice on the cross for all believers, then being raised to life on the third day as the first-born of many to be freed from the sting of death.

 13 “I was watching in the night visions.